Weller Creek at William St at Mt Prospect, IL (Reach 2)

 Drainage Area.--12.69 sq mi.

-Gage Datum and Elevations of Reference Points.--Datum of gage is 634.02 ft.; RP4 is two filemarks on the upstream side of the bridge deck frame accessed through an opening in the bridge deck catwalk located just under the "X" formed by the guardrail diagonals on the School Street pedestrian bridge, elevation = 654.999 ft.; RP3 is a bolt in the concrete guardrail on the upstream side of the South Williams Street bridge located about midchannel, elevation = 656.515 ft.
-All elevations are in NGVD 1929 convention.
+Gage Datum and Elevations of Reference Points.--Datum of the gage is 634.02 ft.
+RP-4 is two filemarks on the upstream side of the bridge deck frame accessed through an opening in the bridge deck catwalk located just under the "X" formed by the guardrail diagonals on the School Street pedestrian bridge, elevation = 654.999 ft.
+RP-3 is a bolt in the concrete guardrail on the upstream side of the South Williams Street bridge located about midchannel, elevation = 656.515 ft.
+All elevations are referenced to NGVD29.

-Stage, Discharge Measurements, and Computed n-Values.--Water surface elevations are made by taping down from RP-3 on the upstream side of Williams Street bridge and from RP-4 on the upstream side of the School Street pedestrian bridge.
-Discharge measurements are made on the upstream side of Williams Street Bridge.
-Wading measurements are made in the vicinity of the upstream side of the bridge.
+Stage, Discharge Measurements, and Computed n-Values.--Water surface elevations are made by taping down from RP-3 on the upstream side of the Williams Street bridge and from RP-4 on the upstream side of the School Street pedestrian bridge.
+Discharge measurements are made on the upstream side of the Williams Street Bridge or by wading in the vicinity of the upstream side of the bridge.
 When possible, multiple discharge measurements were made during a rise and recession to provide data for calculating n-values over a range in stage.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-value at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 5/2/2006 8.1 8.2 0.60 1.00 0.000999 0.029